earlhong-dev/aiji-mm-ai-client/README.md

 ## 🎯 About

-**Aiji** is a desktop application developed by Earl Hong (Indie Dev) that unifies access to cutting-edge AI models from multiple providers.
+**Aiji** is a desktop application that unifies access to cutting-edge AI models from multiple providers.
 No vendor lock-in, no subscriptions needed for offline models—just pick your AI and start chatting.

 Whether you want cutting-edge cloud models or privacy-focused offline AI, Aiji has you covered.

+**Developed by Earl Hong**

 ---